 Fact checked Before we hit “publish,” our science team needs to be 100% satisfied that we’re giving solid advice based on high-quality, reliable, scientifically-sound research.

-Editorial guidelines At SIMPLE, we use our nutrition and wellness expertise to give you actionable content that helps you achieve your goals, overcome challenges, and increase your well-being.
+Editorial guidelines At Simple, we use our nutrition and wellness expertise to give you actionable content that helps you achieve your goals, overcome challenges, and increase your well-being.

 Conquer the kitchen, conquer the day!
-See whether the Warrior Diet — 20 hours of fasting and four hours of feasting — is a good fit for your health goals with SIMPLE’s guide.
+See whether the Warrior Diet — 20 hours of fasting and four hours of feasting — is a good fit for your health goals with Simple’s guide.

-Based on the eating habits of ancient warriors and modern special forces soldiers — hence the name! — it’s not a protocol for everyone.
+Based on the eating habits of ancient warriors and modern special forces soldiers — hence the name! — it’s not a schedule for everyone.
 If you’ve moved beyond intermittent fasting for beginners or are searching for a more rigorous fasting-based regimen, the Warrior Diet may be just the challenge you’re looking for!

 Key takeaways

 • Existing scientific research doesn’t investigate the Warrior Diet method specifically.
-Still, there is evidence to suggest intermittent fasting in general may help with weight loss, brain health, blood sugar control, and inflammation.
+Still, there is evidence to suggest intermittent fasting, in general, may help with weight loss, brain health, blood sugar control, and inflammation.

-What is the Warrior diet?
+What is the Warrior Diet?

 Have you ever had one of those days where it feels like you’re moving nonstop, barely have time to make yourself some coffee or get a glass of water, and then come dinnertime, you realize you haven’t actually eaten anything since yesterday’s dinner?